alankrantas/TeachableMachine-p5js-serialport/teachable-machine-image-recognition-p5js-johnnyfive-web-serial/README.md

 ## Local Teachable Machine Image Recognition with p5.js + Johnny Five Web Serial

 This is a local Teachable Machine version you can run on your computer, without the need to use p5.js online editor.
 All the JavaScript libraries are already included.
-This version uses p5.j5 (Johnny Five for P5.js) to control Arduino boards loaded with StandardFirmataPlus firmware.
+This version uses p5.j5 (Johnny Five for P5.js) to control Arduino boards loaded with StandardFirmataPlus firmware via web serial .

 ### Install Node.js or Python 3